fatihakgunduz/Database-Systems/README.md

 # Database-Systems
-Database Systems lecture homeworks and projects with using MsSQL
+Database Systems projects with using MsSQL